Ebertfest: Venue

-Since its inception in 1999 through the 2025 festival, Ebertfest was held at the Virginia Theatre, an old-time movie palace in Champaign built in 1921 and listed on the National Register of Historic Places.
+Since its inception in 1999 through the 2026 festival, Ebertfest was held at the Virginia Theatre, an old-time movie palace in Champaign built in 1921 and listed on the National Register of Historic Places.
 The theatre is now owned by the Champaign Park District.
 Ebert spoke of having attended films at the Virginia while growing up in Champaign-Urbana and attending the University.
 It was Ebert's intention that all festival attendees see all of the films in a single theatre in order to create a sense of community among film lovers.

 In 2014, a bronze statue of Roger Ebert was unveiled outside of the Virginia Theatre as tribute to both Ebert and Ebertfest.

 In September 2025, festival administrators cited "financial considerations facing both universities and film festivals" as a reason for discontinuing the festival in Champaign, as it had been for 26 years.
 They said there is "not a clearly sustainable path for the festival in its present form".
 The announcement did not include future plans for the festival, other than to say that Chaz Ebert and festival director Nate Kohn "are actively exploring inspired ideas for reinventing Ebertfest and will be sharing updates as those plans crystallize".
+On November 8, 2025, Ebert confirmed that a 27th final edition of the festival would be held if fans respond to a two-question survey by November 14.
+In December 2025, it was announced that the festival would return for a final edition entitled "One Last Dance" from April 17-19, 2026, lasting for two days and consisting of eight films.
+Passes for the final edition went on sale on January 30, 2026.
+In March 2026, it was announced that the dates for the final festival would be April 17-18.